HalahRaadSalih/g16-project-settings/readme.md

  ```
  Where index is your `index.ejs` page and `{someData: data}` is the object you are rendering.

- Now for the fun part! ejs mosies over to your `index.ejs` page, and looks for anything inside the ejs tags that matches someData.
+ Now for the fun part! ejs moves over to your `index.ejs` page, and looks for anything inside the ejs tags that matches someData.

  - `<% %>` for regular javascript
  - `<%= %>` for where code is being turned into html